Enrico Baldini: Inter

 Baldini began playing with Carrarese's and Spezia's youth systems, before being signed by Inter in 2012.

 He made his official debut in European competition for Internazionale on 11 December 2014 during the group stage match of Europa League campaign against Azerbaijani side FK Qarabağ.

 In 2016 he was loaned to Pro Vercelli.

-At the end of 2016–17 season, Baldini returned to Inter.
+At the end of the 2016–17 season, Baldini returned to Inter.
 He was part of the squad in the first day of pre-season training, but was transferred to Ascoli on a three-year contract on 26 July.

 Ascoli

 Baldini joined Ascoli on 26 July 2017.
 He was assigned number 29 shirt of the first team.

 Fano

 On 14 August 2019, he signed a one-year contract with Serie C club Fano.
 On 30 September 2020 he returned to Fano on a two-year contract.

 Cittadella

 On 18 January 2021, he moved to Serie B club Cittadella.
 On 17 May, he scored a hat trick in the promotion playoff semi-final first leg to help Cittadella advance to the final round.

+On 30 August 2024, his contract with Cittadella was terminated by mutual consent.